-Disabled persons must have either a current Florida Driver License or a Florida Identification Card issued by the Florida Division of Driver Licenses.
+Disabled persons must have either a current Florida driver license or a Florida identification (ID) card.

-- Individuals seeking the long-term parking placard must submit a completed application (83039 dated June 1998 or later).
+Individuals seeking the long-term parking placard must submit a completed application (a 83039 dated June 1998 or later).
 There is no fee.
-Applications may be obtained at the tax collector’s office or below.
+Disabled Parking Permit Applications (PDF) may be obtained at the tax collector’s office.

 Temporary Disabled Person Parking Placards